-On 5 July 2021, the Federal Chancellery started the independent review of the Post’s e-Voting system.
+On 5 July 2021, the Federal Chancellery started the independent review of the Swiss Post e-voting system.
 Experts from science and industry were commissioned to carry out the review.
-Their work is based around four areas: the system’s cryptographic protocol, the software being used, the infrastructure and operation at the Post, as well as an intrusion test to which the system must be subjected.
+Their work focused on four areas: the system’s cryptographic protocol, the software being used, the infrastructure and operation at Swiss Post, as well as a mandatory intrusion test for the system.

-The cantons are responsible for conducting the elections.
-As soon as the new legal bases and the final reports of the independent review of the Swiss Post e-voting system are available, the cantons can apply to the Federal Council for an initial licence to use the new e-Voting system for the federal elections.
+The cantons are responsible for conducting the voting.
+As soon as the final reports of the independent review of the Swiss Post e-voting system are available, the cantons can apply to the Federal Council for an initial licence to use the new system for the federal elections.
 SwissCommunity hopes that as many cantons as possible will take advantage of this option.

 The OSA has been conducting various campaigns for some years now calling for the introduction of e-voting for Swiss citizens abroad.
 SwissCommunity also submitted a petition on the issue in 2018 and regularly supports parliamentary initiatives in this regard.